Jaisalmer And Camel Safari

 trains/tracks or times, perhaps a

-scratchy announcement (in Hindi), but you are pretty much on your own
+scratchy announcement (in Hindi) so you are pretty much on your own

 to